djnnvx/mazepa/README.md

 ### Obfuscation

-- using fancy gcc flags such a `-s -static` to remove some symbols.
 - using the UPX packer to compress your binary and remove unecessary section headers (you will need to compile with `-static`)
 - implementing a `sigaction` that renders `SIGTRAP` useless, so that debuggers like GDB do not work
 - check if `ptrace` is currently called on your program, to disable debuggers like GDB
-- create a simple program that will remove the strings from the compressed binary indicating it has been packed with UPX
+- created a simple script that will remove the strings from the compressed binary indicating it has been packed with UPX

 ### Features